Aayush-Jadhav197/ai-tutor-backend/README.md

 ## Explicitly not done (out of scope per the plan)

-- Replacing Gemini with Featherless (not in Vani's LLM list; Gemini is the hackathon default per your own priority order)
 - Any change to Vani's STT/TTS/voice config - your live call is already working, untouched here
 - A real database (JSON file + lock is sufficient for hackathon scale)